konjoinfinity/hangman/README.md

 Additional features for the future:

-..\*Letter guess entries using the keyboard
+-Letter guess entries using the keyboard

-..\*Additional animations for different elements
+-Additional animations for different elements

-..\*CSS theme/color switcher buttons
+-CSS theme/color switcher buttons

-..\*Desktop/Tablet/Mobile sizing and constraints
+-Desktop/Tablet/Mobile sizing and constraints

-..\*Reset button
+-Reset button

-..\*Scoring
+-Scoring